rstudio/team-admin.rstudio.com/docs/troubleshooting/lab-troubleshoot.md

 ## Exercise 1

-In this exercise you determine why a new version of R added to the server does not work with RStudio Server Pro.
+In this exercise you determine why a new version of R added to the server does not work with RStudio Workbench.

 ### Task: Install pre-compiled version of R